hidecode221b/xps-excel-macro/README.md

 J. J. Yeh and I. Lindau, Atomic Data and Nuclear Data Tables, 32, 1-155 (1985).
 - http://dx.doi.org/10.1016/0092-640X(85)90016-6

 Note that database are supposed to be revised and updated locally based on the experiment.
 All the database files are based on AlKa source energy at 1486.6 eV, and webCross data normalize the RSF.
-You may also check spectral lines and profiles in the link below;
+You may also check spectral lines and profiles online below;

 NIST X-ray Photoelectron Spectroscopy Database
 - http://srdata.nist.gov/xps/